-The four Independent Non-Executive Directors meet the independence criteria as set out in the Code.
+The two Independent Non-Executive Directors meet the independence criteria as set out in the Code.
+It was also established as compensating safeguards for appointing an Executive Chairman.

 Skills and Experience

 Given the business and operations of the Company, the current size of the Board is reasonable, and the Directors have the right mix of skills and experience to provide the Company with effective leadership, to set and achieve the strategic goals, and direct the Company's future.
 The Directors are also well equipped to ensure the integrity and judgement making in managing the affairs of the Company.